koii-network/ezsandbox/Lesson 2/PartIII.md

 - Completed upnp-task template
 - Basic understanding of Docker
 - Koii CLI installed
+- Docker and Docker Compose installed

 Testing tasks locally through Docker is a process that requires a little set up.
-Essentially, we have to create a local version of the backend that's typically used to verify task work, K2.
+Essentially, we have to create a local version of the backend that's used to verify a task's work, which is known as K2.
 After creating our local K2, we'll deploy the task there for testing!

 ## Environment Setup